chendry/LSY201/README.md

 ### Taking the Picture

 Call `takePicture` to instruct the camera to take a picture.
-This simply causes the camera to take and store the picture as a JPEG file:
+This instructs the camera to take a picture and store it as a JPEG file which can later be retrieved.

     camera.takePicture();

 ### Reading the Image

-Retrieve the image by making multiple calls to the `readJpegFileContent`.
-This method expects a 0-based offset of where in the JPEG file you want to start reading, a buffer to write the data, and the size of that buffer.
-The method returns `true` when it has read data, or `false` if there is no more data to be read because the end of file has been reached.
+Retrieve the image data by making multiple calls to the `readJpegFileContent`.
+This method expects three parameters:

+1. a 0-based offset of where in the JPEG file you want to start reading.
+(Must be a multiple of 8.)
+2. a buffer to which the data is to be written, and
+3. the size of that buffer.

+The method returns `true` when it has read data, or `false` if there is no more data to be read because the end-of-file has been reached.

 Here's an example of how to read the entire contents of the JPEG and write each byte to the serial port: